-The pass through balance from 2017 is used to increase 2018 delivery prices
+The pass-through balance from 2018 increases 2019 delivery prices

-In the 2017 pricing year we under recovered \$1,817,938 of pass through and recoverable costs from consumers.
-In the 2018 pricing year we have recovered this amount through higher delivery prices in accordance with the default price path regulation.
+In the 2018 pricing year, we under recovered \$3.2 million of pass through and recoverable costs from consumers.
+Over the 2019 pricing year, we will need to recover this amount through higher delivery prices in accordance with the default price path regulation6.